wp-plugins/count-all/readme.txt

 == Description ==

+Highly customizable counter widget.
+Allows HTML in title and body.
+Can count up and down.
+Supports multiple instances.

 The options in the widget are:

 * *Title* is the widget's title.
 It can contain HTML; its value is simply embedded into the resulting HTML page.